-ETHICS IN CRIMINAL JUSTICE
+CJUS 215 ETHICS IN CRIMINAL JUSTICE

 The focus of this course is on the ethical decisions made in the criminal justice system and ethical predicaments placed on criminal justice professionals.
 Ethical theory from ancient Greece to contemporary western culture will be explored and applied in confronting ethical issues.
 Critical analysis regarding justice, duty, freedom, punishment, happiness, and other topics will give students an understanding of ethical issues, considerations, and approaches in the field.
+This course includes topics and applicable terminal learning objectives from the South Dakota Basic Law Enforcement Certification Course.